wimroy/config_files/vim/README.md

 - vim-colors-solarized
 - vim-fugitive
 - command-t (Be sure to read the installation manual.
 It needs ruby and ruby-devel to be installed.)
+- ctrlp (Does similar things as command-t. will decide on one or the other later.)